ElevatedSensors/sensor-configs/CUSTOM_DELAY_FEATURE.md

 ## Notes
 - Delays are applied after the pressure threshold detection
 - Each side (Left/Right) can have independent delay settings
-- The "Either" and "Both" combined sensors inherit the delays from their component sensors
+- The "Either" and "Both" combined sensors automatically use the custom delays when Response Speed is set to "Custom"
+- Combined sensors now support all four modes: Fast, Normal, Slow, and Custom
 - Custom delays are preserved across device restarts